pingcap/ossinsight/blog/why-we-choose-tidb-support-oss-insight.md

 ![](/img/try-it-yourself/top5-languages.png)

-Fortunately, the [GH Archive](https://www.gharchive.org/) provide you the basic data to answer these questions.
+Fortunately, the [GH Archive](https://www.gharchive.org/) provides you the basic data to answer these questions.
 All you need is a database supporting these query.
 So simple!

 In fact, if you think about it carefully, you might find that not easy: you want the system to provide summary statistics of a large amount of data, such as the hottest language ranking in the figure above, as well as a large number of concurrent accesses to individual accounts.
 You might need two systems: one of them focuses on high-concurrency detailed data services, while the other requires insight reports based on a large amount of data.
 Regardless of Github insights, you might encounter similar problems in your daily work.
 For example, if you are building a operational gaming data service system, you might face the customer inquery request: "I just looted the sword of infinity, but I can't find it in my backpack now!"
 You need to quickly locate the loot data of that unlucky player from large volume of records to get a clue of the situation.
 Did he accidentally destroyed the sword?
 Is it ninjaed?
 Does the bored player simply want a chat with GMs?
 At the mean time, the operation team is also urging: "For the recently launched class Night Lord, please give me the latest damage statistics immediately.
 I suspect that the Dark Hammer skill is too imba and need a nerf immediately."